La Pulla

-La Pulla is a Colombian political, satirical and opinion journalism program on YouTube, owned by the national newspaper El Espectador.
-It was created by María Paulina Baena, Juan Carlos Rincón, Daniel Salgar, Santiago La Rotta and Juan David Torres and is presented by Baena and Rincón.
+La Pulla is a Colombian political, humorous and opinion journalism program on YouTube, owned by the national newspaper El Espectador.
+Created by María Paulina Baena, Juan Carlos Rincón, Daniel Salgar, Santiago La Rotta and Juan David Torres, it is hosted by Rincón and was formerly hosted by Baena.

 History

-La Pullas YouTube channel began in April 2016.
-In a June 2016 interview with Semana, Maria Paulina Baena, presenter of the program, said that Juan Carlos Rincón, El Espectador opinion coordinator, was thinking of a video editorial with "a different tone"; she was contracted by El Espectador after receiving a mail which asked her to introduce herself in two castings.
-In the same interview, Baena said that she and her team, led by Rincón, thought of names for the program like Los Indignados or Los Emputados, but they selected La Pulla because that name "fit with the insolent and vehement tone we want".
+La Pulla's YouTube channel began in April 2016.
+In a June 2016 interview with Semana, Maria Paulina Baena, presenter of the program, said that Juan Carlos Rincón, then El Espectador's opinion coordinator, was thinking of a video editorial with "a different tone".
+She was hired by El Espectador after receiving a mail which asked her to introduce herself in two castings.
+In the same interview, Baena said that she and her team, led by Rincón, thought of names for the program like Los Indignados or Los Emputados, but they selected La Pulla because that name "fit with the insolent and vehement tone we wanted".

-In 2016, La Pulla uploaded a video called "Ahora resulta que si hay apagón va a ser culpa nuestra" (Now it turns out that, if there's a [national] power cut, it would be our fault) in the context of Colombia's 2015-2016 energy crisis|the 2015-2016 energy crisis of Colombia caused by El Niño.
-The Colombian government made a response to the video called "La Contrapulla".
+In 2016, La Pulla uploaded a video called "Ahora resulta que si hay apagón va a ser culpa nuestra" (Now it turns out that if there's a [national] power cut it's gonna be our fault) in the context of Colombia's 2015-2016 energy crisis|the 2015-2016 energy crisis of Colombia caused by El Niño.
+The Colombian government made a response to the video called La Contrapulla.

-On the eve of the 2018 Colombian presidential election, La Pulla made a video called "Gustavo Petro NO merece ser presidente" (Gustavo Petro DOESN'T deserve to be president).
-The video was strongly criticized by the followers of La Pulla.
-One of the most notable criticisms to this video was made by the Colombian YouTuber Lalis Smil, who started the video saying that "When [La Pulla] says that [Petro] is a despot, selfish and more, it is just talking about his personal manner of being.
+On the eve of the 2018 Colombian presidential election, La Pulla made a video called "Gustavo Petro NO merece ser presidente" (Gustavo Petro does NOT deserve to be president).
+The video was strongly criticized by the followers of La Pulla, with one of the most notable criticisms made by YouTuber Lalis Smil, who started the video saying that "When [La Pulla] says that [Petro] is a despot, selfish and more, it is just talking about his personal manner of being.
 I've seen Gustavo hugging indigenous [people], kids, recyclers.
-I don't think in any moment he has been acting like a despot, or hitting somebody".
+I don't think in any moment he has been acting like a despot, or hitting somebody on the head".